Magnetism in Gemstones

 Testing a Large Gem with a Large Table Facet

-With the Direct Method, the crown of a gem with its flat table facet will pick up or drag more readily than the tapered end of the pavilion side with its small facets, and an uncut mineral rough with irregular surfaces will pick up or drag significantly less readily than a cut gem with a smooth flat surface.
-However, when the Floatation Method is used, the pavilion side of cut stones and the irregular surfaces of rough stones respond to a magnet nearly to the same degree as the crown side of cut stones.
+With the Direct Method, the crown of a gem with its flat table facet will pick up or drag more readily than the tapered end of the pavilion side with its small facets.
+In a similar way, an uncut mineral rough with irregular surfaces will pick up or drag significantly less readily than a cut gem with a smooth flat surface.
+However, when the Floatation Method is used, the pavilion side of cut stones and the irregular surfaces of rough stones respond to a magnet nearly to the same degree as the flat crown side of cut stones.

 Pavilion of a Faceted Peridot

 Such variations in magnetic response between gems of different shapes, sizes, cuts and surface areas are not significant enough to jeapardize the overall reliability of magnetic testing, as we use the observed responses only as approximate indicators of magnetic susceptibility.
 Differences between Moderate and Weak responses, or Moderate and Strong responses, may be occasionally obscured during Floataion, as well as differences between Drag and Pick-up responses during Direct testing, but these variations are rarely great enough to hinder our ability to make clear distinctions between Diamagnetic, Weak, Strong and Direct responses.

 When the Direct Method is used, the translucent cat’s eye Chrome Diopside cabochon shown below shows a Drag response.
 The measured magnetic susceptibility of this gem (SI 373) predicts that it will drag, but the Drag response is weak and difficult to capture, as if the magnet cannot fully "grasp" the gem.
 This is because we are applying the magnetic wand to the side of a shallow dome shape.
 This shape permits only a small portion of the gem's surface to directly touch the magnet.